mardous/DiscreteSeekBar/README.md

 * **dsb_scrubberHeight**: dimension for the height of the scrubber (selected area) drawable.
 * **dsb_thumbSize**: dimension for the size of the thumb drawable.
 * **dsb_indicatorSeparation**: dimension for the vertical distance from the thumb to the indicator.
+* **dsb_autoIndicatorTextColorLight**: used when the parameter "dsb_autoAdjustIndicatorTextColor" is TRUE.
+Defines the color to use when a light text color is required.
+* **dsb_autoIndicatorTextColorDark**: used when the parameter "dsb_autoAdjustIndicatorTextColor" is TRUE.
+Defines the color to use when a dark text color is required.

 You can also use the attribute **discreteSeekBarStyle** on your themes with a custom Style to be applied to all the DiscreteSeekBars on your app/activity/fragment/whatever.